 In addition, the Liquidator received a letter from a group acting on behalf of certain air cargo customers (the "Stichting Compensation Foundation") claiming an unspecified amount of compensation from ACE in connection with surcharges for fuel and security for the period from January 1, 2000 to December 31, 2006, which are alleged to have been implemented by certain air cargo carriers in violation of European Union competition law.
 The Stichting Compensation Foundation relied on a decision of the European Commission issued on November 9, 2010 pursuant to which the European Commission imposed fines on eleven air cargo carriers, including Air Canada the former subsidiary of ACE, for such alleged actions.
 The decision of the European Commission is being appealed by the air cargo carriers.
-The Stichting Compensation Foundation has not filed a claim in the Liquidation.
-ACE was of the view that this claim was barred and had no merit in any event given that ACE is a separate entity from Air Canada, ACE has never operated an air cargo business or sold cargo fares and no penalties, fines or other measures were imposed or taken by the European Commission against ACE.
+The Stichting Compensation Foundation did not file a claim in the Liquidation.
+ACE was of the view that the Stichting Compensation Foundation's claim was barred and had no merit in any event given that ACE is a separate entity from Air Canada, ACE has never operated an air cargo business or sold cargo fares and no penalties, fines or other measures were imposed or taken by the European Commission against ACE.
 On May 20, 2014, the Court issued an order confirming that the Stichting Compensation Foundation and the air cargo customers that it purports to represent are barred from advancing a claim against ACE in its liquidation process and shall not be entitled to receive any amount from the Liquidator in connection with ACE's liquidation process.

 The only remaining subsidiaries of ACE are ACTS LP and its general partner, 4378555 Canada Inc. ACTS LP previously operated a business of aircraft maintenance, repair and overhaul prior to the sale of its business to a consortium of private equity firms in October 2007.
 ACTS LP does not have any assets, and has not carried on any business since October 2007.
-As a result of the tax indemnity arrangements entered into with Air Canada, which are referred to above, ACTS LP will be dissolved only after the expiration of the indemnity arrangements with Air Canada.
-The Liquidator is not aware of any liabilities or contingent liabilities of ACTS LP other than contingent liabilities in respect of the tax indemnity agreements referred to above.
-In order to ensure that there are no such liabilities or contingent liabilities against ACTS LP and in anticipation of its eventual dissolution, the Liquidator has established a process for the identification, resolution and barring of any claims or other contingent liabilities against ACTS LP and its general partner.
+The Liquidator is not aware of any liabilities or contingent liabilities of ACTS LP.
+In order to ensure that there are no such liabilities or contingent liabilities against ACTS LP and in anticipation of its eventual dissolution, the Liquidator established a process for the identification, resolution and barring of any claims or other contingent liabilities against ACTS LP and its general partner.
 Pursuant to an order issued by the Court on May 20, 2014, any potential creditors of ACTS LP and its general partner had until July 18, 2014 to file their proof of claims, failing which their claims against ACTS LP and its general partner would be barred and extinguished.
 The only proof of claim filed in response to such claims process was filed by Air Canada with respect to certain of the indemnity arrangements referred to above which were entered into by ACTS LP in addition to ACE.
+As a result of such tax indemnity arrangements entered into with Air Canada, ACTS LP could only be dissolved after the expiration of the indemnity arrangements.
+Since the last remaining reassessment period covered by such tax indemnity arrangements expired at the beginning of 2016, ACE will now proceed with the dissolution of ACTS LP and its general partner.